-Over the subsequent decade, I dedicated myself to business development within one of the largest engineering firms.
-Later, I delved into branding, public relations, and process outsourcing for leading luxury lifestyle and travel brands in the UK, spearheading their global expansion efforts.
+From there, I found my stride in corporate communications, branding, and PR.
+Over the next decade, I focused on business development at one of the largest engineering firms before moving into branding, PR, and process outsourcing for top luxury lifestyle and travel brands in the UK, driving their global expansion.

-As the late 2010s approached, several peers and I embarked on a groundbreaking venture, establishing the first luxury travel network in the Indian Ocean region.
-Leveraging our collective expertise, we redefined the perception of these destinations while pioneering innovative technologies in PR and communications.
-Notably, we served as launch partners for the world's leading AR/VR firm, pioneering AR/VR-based campaigns in the hospitality industry.
+Then, as the late 2010s rolled in, a few peers and I decided to shake things up.
+We launched the first luxury travel network in the Indian Ocean region, flipping the narrative on these destinations while integrating cutting-edge PR and communication strategies.
+We even became launch partners for the world’s top AR/VR firm, pioneering AR/VR-driven campaigns in hospitality before that was even a thing.

 I am pursuing my PhD in Communications and Public Relations at a R1 US university (top 2 in my field).